 The right index and middle fingers may direct the change of tongue location.

+This may adjust where the tongue should start or be as tongue pressure is applied.
 When communicating points of reference or ranges of location across the surface of the scalp with the ear, the tongue directing fingers may maintain a constant location and static pressure.

 The Director and Performer may agree on a point of reference on the top of the Director's head, to relate to the Director's navel.
 Then they may agree on the representation of space.
 The Director, with their right index finger, from the point of reference, may very slowly illustrate the perimeter around this area on the Performer's head.
 The Performer would try to follow this path with their tongue.
 The Director would have their left hand clamping the Performer's ear with their middle finger and thumb as the other fingers are against the scalp.
 While the ear is clamped, and the Director's right hand remains still, pulling the ear or pushing the performer's head in a certain direction may correct an off track tongue following.
 If this sense of space, and speed of understanding becomes fluent, the Director may increase the speed of their finger motions.

 The thumbnail on the same hand may communicate a point of reference or range of tongue pressure.

 The index and middle fingers of the Director's right hand may move together like a tongue, and direct the location and pressure of the tongue of the Performer.
 More fingers may suggest broader tongue strokes.
 The harder the Director's fingers press, the harder the tongue may press.
 Points of reference or a range of the locations of skin contact may be communicated with the ear pulling exercise.
 To communicate the desired range of tongue pressure, as pressure of the index and middle fingers are constant, the edge of the thumbnail may stroke towards the Performer's nose to increase pressure, or towards the Performer's spine to decrease pressure.